Le Plateau-Mont-Royal: Features

 Overlooked by the eastern face of Mount Royal, the borough is served by part of the orange line of the Montreal metro, including Sherbrooke, Mont-Royal, and Laurier stations.

 Important features of the borough include the hospital Hôtel-Dieu de Montréal, Lafontaine Park, and Jeanne Mance Park.

 The borough is largely composed of the well-known Plateau neighbourhood, famous for its bohemian reputation and characteristic architecture.
 The neighbourhoods of Mile End, Côte Saint-Louis, and Milton-Parc are also located in the borough.

 Montreal's Little Portugal neighbourhood is situated in the western portion of the borough.

 Le Plateau-Mont-Royal borough council has undertaken various renaturalisation and traffic-calming projects in recent years under the leadership of borough Mayor Luc Ferrandez.
 The reconstruction of intersections now usually involves constructing road-diets (where vehicular traffic space has been reduced) in favour of wider sidewalks and large naturalised areas with grasses, flowers and other indigenous plant species.
 The renaturalisation of some alleyways has been realised through the removal of asphalt or concrete along the edge of property lines for soil; local residents can plant whatever they choose.

-Many streets underwent one-directional reassignments, to the irritation of local and visiting motorists; Ferrandez has faced criticism for what some feel to be drastic changes resulting in decreased vehicular and pedestrian traffic for merchants on main thoroughfares.
+Many streets underwent one-directional reassignments.